On this page

 Wire enforces content quality at three levels.
 Each layer catches what the previous one missed.
 Together they make it nearly impossible for a page to ship with structural SEO problems.

 To see this in action, follow a single page through all three layers.
 CompareStack runs wire.content create vendors/acme-ocr.
-Claude writes a vendor profile, Wire saves it, then audit checks the result.
+Wire's AI writes a vendor profile, Wire saves it, then audit checks the result.

 Layer 1: Prevention Through Prompts

-Every Claude call includes your site's styleguide.
-The styleguide teaches Claude the rules before it writes anything.
+Every AI call includes your site's styleguide.
+The styleguide teaches the AI the rules before it writes anything.
 This prevents most issues from being created in the first place.

 The default styleguide (wire/prompts/_style.md) covers:

-• External citations.
+- External citations.
 At least one per page.
 Sources are append-only.
-Claude cannot remove existing citations.
+The AI cannot remove existing citations.

 You override the styleguide by placing docs/_styleguide.md in your docs directory.
 Wire picks it up automatically.
 See Prompt Engineering for the full system.